The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

 Q11.
 Do Singaporeans benefit from the Investment Returns of GIC and Temasek?

-Singaporeans benefit from the investments of GIC and Temasek as they supplement the annual Budget through the Net Investment Returns Contribution (NIRC)4.
-The NIRC, estimated to be S$15.9 billion in Financial Year (FY) 2018, has allowed the Government to make further investments for the long term, such as in education, R&D, healthcare and improving our physical environment.
+Singaporeans benefit from the investments of GIC and Temasek which supplement the annual Budget through the Net Investment Returns Contribution (NIRC)4.
+The NIRC, estimated to be S$17.2 billion in Financial Year (FY) 2019, has allowed the Government to make further investments for the long term, such as in education, R&D, healthcare and improving our physical environment.

 The Government generally budgets to take in 50% of NIRC at the start of each FY.
 The actual NIRC taken in at the end of the FY may vary due to changes in the fiscal position and to differences in the actual outturn for the maximum NIRC, compared to what was budgeted at the estimates stage.